arturobp3/Machine_Learning/README.md

 <p align="center">
   <img alt="Machine Learning" src="https://github.com/arturobp3/Machine_Learning/blob/master/docs/ml.png">
 </p>
-Developed projects in the Machine Learning and Big Data subject.
-Python is the programming language used in them
+Projects that has been developed in the Machine Learning and Big Data university subject.
+Python is the programming language used in them.

 # Proyecto Final